Humata-ai/ConceptsDB/README.md

 **Personalized AI** — Enable AI agents to learn and remember information about you in a queryable way.
 For example, a web agent booking travel can remember you prefer aisle seats, avoid early morning flights, and always need vegetarian meals—then automatically apply these preferences without asking each time.

-**ConceptsDBDB** — Get structured database benefits without the setup cost.
+**Big Data Searching** — Get structured database benefits without the setup cost.
 ConceptsDB learns conceptual schemas from natural language, so you can query knowledge like a database without spending weeks designing tables and normalizing data.
 The structure emerges automatically from understanding our natural languages.

 ## FAQ